 The Advising Center provides the initial advising session to new students.
 Advisors help students confirm their academic degree choice and career goals, review students' programs of study, instruct on the navigation and use of WebAdvisor, and assist with course registration.
-Advisors also inform students of college processes and the requirement of having the educational plan updated with faculty advisors during Advising Month.
-The Advising Center is located in the Student Services Center, Main Campus, and can be reached by phone at (704) 978-1311.
+Advisors also inform students of college processes, including the requirement of having the educational plan updated with faculty advisors during Advising Months.
+The Advising Center is located in the Student Services Center, Statesville Campus, and maintains scheduled office hours at the Mooresville Campus by appointment.
+Please call (704) 878-3242.